playcanvas/developer.playcanvas.com/content/ru/tutorials/index.md

 ---
-title: Уроки
+title: Tutorials
 template: tutorial-full-page.tmpl.html
 ---

 This is replaced with the tag cloud